Buffalo Bills expected to sign wide receiver Andy Isabella

-Free agent wide receiver Andy Isabella is expected to sign with the Buffalo Bills after working out for the team Friday, a source confirmed.
+Free agent wide receiver Andy Isabella signed with the Buffalo Bills after working out for the team Friday, the team announced.

 Isabella, 26, is a former second-round pick of the Arizona Cardinals.
 He was most recently with the Baltimore Ravens, who released him Tuesday.